GreenGlobalDevs/ng-api/readme.md

 php composer.phar install
 ```

-Composer will retrieve the needed module specified by /composer.json file.
+Composer will retrieve the needed modules specified by /composer.json file.

 For more info about Composer: https://getcomposer.org/